Skip to main content

 2. When a user searches for the organization code to request access, approval is also required.

-Joining via Organization Code
+Joining via Door ID

 Required Information Upon Joining